HISTORY OF IELTS

 This brings us to the second test version, which is the IELT General Training.
-This test version helps the candidates to try out their hands into global migration.
-It is undoubtedly a prerequisite if you want to migrate into countries like the UK, Australia, Canada, and also New Zealand.
+This test version helps the candidates to try out their hands in global migration.
+It is undoubtedly a prerequisite if you want to migrate to countries like the UK, Australia, Canada, and also New Zealand.
 The structure of the test especially focuses on the very fundamental existence skills in social and employment conditions.
-So, basically put, the IELTS General Training test is made for those select groups of people who wish to go to the English speaking countries primarily for work experience or, in a rare case scenario, for training programs as well.
+So, basically put, the IELTS General Training test is made for those select groups of people who wish to go to the English-speaking countries primarily for work experience or, in a rare case scenario, for training programs as well.

 “ IELTS ( ACADEMIC & GENERAL) IS CATEGORIZED INTO TWO PROMINENT SKILL TYPES: RECEPTIVE SKILLS & PRODUCTIVE SKILLS.”

 It’s quite a significant statement, that is mentioned above.
 And, there is a strong reason to mention it.
 IELTS will evaluate a candidate on receptive as well as productive skills.
 Receptive basically means, that how much a person is open or approachable, that is to say, how much one can take in and then respond simultaneously, and this skill is judged in the Listening & the Reading section.
 Whereas, the word productive means efficient.
 Hence, IELTS will gauge a candidate that how efficient he/she is in responding to the examiner through the tasks given in the Writing & Speaking section.

 THE FOUR MODULES